adrelanos/aeternity-wiki/æternity-Technology.md

 <strong class="d-block">SMART CONTRACTS</strong>

 <small>State channels enable highly scalable, trustless transactions of value and purely functional, easily verifiable Turing-complete smart contracts.
 State channels effortlessly support an immense throughput of transactions.
-The execution of the smart contracts as well as the settlement happens off-chain.
+The execution of the smart contracts, as well as the settlement, happens off-chain.
 In other words: They are one-to-one sidechains, where the blockchain acts as a public crypto court only used for disagreement resolution.</small>
 </td>
 </tr>